 History and a Historian

-A subtheme of this ebook is to get you the reader acquainted with the complete story of Fatima, not as an old story that pertains only to the last century.
-But, one relevant to today.
+A very strange story occurred about 18 years ago which a reader is probably not acquainted, and it forms part of the complete story of Fatima, not as an old story that pertains only to the last century.
 The following is a story about Fatima not found in any other digital book.
-It has been added as a special feature to this ebook, 101 years after 1917.
+It has been added as a special feature to this ebook.

 In the author’s research, a spotlight centers upon events from the year 2004.